hdShang/arxiv-daily/docs/cs-AI/2025-09-04/papers/250904633v3-the-physical-basis-of-prediction-world-model-formation-in-neural-org.md

 ---
 layout: default
-title: The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum
+title: "The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum"
 ---

 # The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum